 Book store Number 5 Dinh Le

-An interesting point of Dinh Le street is the special book store located on the 2nd floor of the apartment of 5 Dinh Le.
+An interesting point of Dinh Le street is the particular book store located on the 2nd floor of the apartment of 5 Dinh Le.

-This is the oldest store in Dinh Le and is a book heaven with bookworms.
+This one is the oldest store in Dinh Le and is a book heaven with bookworms.

 How to get there: After walking through the narrow and deep alley, you will see the sign “Book store Number 5” with an arrow pointing to the 2nd floor.